anoma/juvix/notes/README.md

 - On deriving stuff using Standalone Der.
 See https://kowainik.github.io/posts/deriving.
 - To avoid boilerplate in the cabal file, one could use [common stanzas](https://vrom911.github.io/blog/common-stanzas).
-At the moment, I'm using cabal-edit to keep the bounds and this tool do not support stanzas.
+At the moment, I'm using cabal-edit to keep the bounds and this tool does not support stanzas.
 So be it.
 - Using MultiParamTypeClasses to allow me deriving multi instances in one line.